liapatiso95-ctrl/character-sheet/spells.md

 **Tremors.** You cause harmless tremors in the ground for 1 minute.

-***Cantrip Scaling***.
-At 5th level, as one of your effects you can cause yourself to appear 10 percent larger or smaller for 1 minute.
+***Cantrip Upgrade.*** At 5th level, as one of your effects you can cause yourself to appear 10 percent larger or smaller for 1 minute.
 At 11th level you can cause two effects per casting of the spell and have up to four effects active at a time.
 At 17th level you can cause three effects per casting of the spell and have up to six effects active at a time.